 Day 2: Head to McLeod Ganj, visit the Bhagsu fall and temple, relax at Shiva cafe if you go there.
-Post-lunch you can visit Dalai Lama temple.
+Post-lunch you can visit the Dalai Lama temple.
 During your return in the evening, you can check out McLeod Ganj bazaar.

 Day 3 & 4: If you are up for Triund trek, dedicate two days for it.
-You can easily find fellow trekkers in town if you are looking for company.
+You can easily find fellow trekkers in town if you are looking for a company.
 There are many trek operators and guides available in Dharamshala for it.

-Day 5: Take it easy post trek; visit Namgyal monastery and Tibet museum, enjoy the sunset at sunset-point.
+Day 5: Take it easy post-trek; visit Namgyal Monastery and Tibet museum, enjoy the sunset at sunset-point.
 Don’t forget to check out the suggested restaurants at McLeod Ganj.

 Day 6: You can head out to explore the Masroor rock-cut temple and Kangra fort.
 You can also club a visit to the famous Dharamshala cricket stadium, it is a small but beautiful stadium with picturesque mountains as a backdrop.